-And just like sunburn, there are all kinds of products to treat and prevent windburn.
+Just like sunburn, there are many products to treat and prevent windburn.

 For most athletes, over exposure to the elements is common.
 We cannot control the environment and sometimes we are unprepared to deal with harsh conditions.

-Even under “normal” conditions our exposed skin is suffering from UV and the effects or TEWL.
-TEWL is a natural process and we are exposed to the sun almost daily.
+Even under “normal” conditions our exposed skin is suffering from UV exposure and the accelerated effects of TEWL.

 Clear or overcast skies allow the sun’s UV rays to damage our skin.
 Add cold, dry and windy conditions and our skin can really suffer.